justintadlock/custom-content-portfolio/readme.txt

 = How does this compare with Jetpack portfolios? =

-While Jetpack can certainly be a useful plugin, its portolio module is not even in the same league.
+While Jetpack can certainly be a useful plugin, its portfolio module is not even in the same league.
 Jetpack offers some of the same basic stuff that you can do with a custom post type, but that's where the similarities end.
 CCP is a complete portfolio solution.

 = Will it work with my theme? =